Bergman Complexes of Lattice Path Matroids: Preliminaries

-\subsection{Lattice Path matroids}
+\subsection{Lattice path matroids}

-Let $p,q$ be lattice paths in the plane with common begin- (say at the origin $(0,0)$) and endpoint (say at a point $(m,r)$).
+Let $p,q$ be lattice paths in the plane with common starting point (say at the origin $(0,0)$) and ending point (say at a point $(m,r)$).
 We will assume that $p$ never goes below $q$.
 We will write $p$ and $q$ as words

-where each `letter' is $N$ or $E$, signaling a step `North' $(0,1)$ or `East' $(1,0)$.
+where each letter is $N$ or $E$, signaling a step North $(0,1)$ or East $(1,0)$.

 \call{\mathcal} \II{\call I} \SS{\call S} [1]{\lceil #1 \rfloor}

 By $\PP{p,q}$ we will denote the set of lattice paths from $(0,0)$ to $(m,r)$ that never go above $p$ or below $q$.